 - Ask to join.
 Once you’ve searched the right boards you’d want to join, it’s time to connect with the board owner.
 Make sure to follow the board owners so you can send them a message and get invited to their boards.
 Send a friendly message to the board owners, through Pinterest and email, asking them to get invited to their boards.

-3. Create Attractive Pins for Your Posts
+3. Create Pins for Your Blog Post

 Since Pinterest is a visual search engine, you want click-worthy pins that stand out on Pinterest so more users want to click your pins, save or share your pins.
 I know my pins are still not the best pins out there, but I’ve definitely improved my graphic design skills as I created more and more pins.